USS Pocahontas (ID-3044)

-USS Pocahontas (SP-3044) was a transport ship for the United States Navy during World War I. She was originally SS Prinzess Irene, a Barbarossa-class ocean liner built in 1899 by AG Vulcan Stettin of Stettin, Germany, for the North German Lloyd line.
+USS Pocahontas (SP-3044) was a transport ship for the United States Navy in World War I. She was originally the Reichspostdampfer Prinzess Irene, a Barbarossa-class ocean liner built in 1900 by AG Vulcan of Stettin, Germany, for Norddeutscher Lloyd.

-At the beginning of World War I the ship was in New York and was interned by the United States.
+At the beginning of World War I, the ship was in New York.
+Later, she was interned by the United States.
 She was seized when that country entered the conflict in 1917 and converted to a troop transport.
 As USS Pocahontas, she carried 24,573 servicemen to Europe, and after the war returned 23,296 servicemen to the United States.

 Decommissioned by the U.S. Navy, the United States Shipping Board sold her back to the North German Lloyd line, where she saw mercantile service until being scrapped in 1932.

-SS Prinzess Irene
+Prinzess Irene

 She was launched as Prinzess Irene on 19 June 1900 by Aktiengesellschaft Vulkan, Stettin, Germany for North German Lloyd Lines.
 On 9 September 1900, she started her maiden voyage to New York City.
 On 30 October 1900, she began the first of seven trips on the German Empire mail run to the Far East to Yokohama, the route she was built for.

 On 30 April 1903, she went on the Genoa – Naples – New York run and stayed mainly on this service together with her sister ship König Albert and sometimes other ships of the Barbarossa class.
 In 1911, under Captain Frederic von Letten-Peterssen, she was stranded for eighty-three hours on the Fire Island sandbars.